Getting Started

 Most students will have their first experiences in local classrooms in your freshman year.
 Your experience may vary.
 For example:

-• You often have an equivalency for Level 1 as a transfer student.
+• You often have an equivalency for Level 1 as a transfer student or even as an incoming freshman.

 • Secondary education majors may spend your first year getting started on coursework before enrolling in Level 1 in your sophomore year.